 Different Terms has the meaning given in Section 13.1(d)

+Differentiation, in respect of a Terminal Capacity Expansion, means the exclusion of costs associated with an expansion from an existing Terminal Component's Regulated Asset Base, so as to create a separate Regulated Asset Base, Annual Revenue Requirement and Reference Tariff for the purpose of calculating Capital Charges in respect of the Terminal Capacity Expansion.
+Where expansion costs are differentiated, they are not shared by the users of existing Terminal Components.

-Differential Pricing has the meaning given in Section 11.10(b) and Differentially Priced has a corresponding meaning.
+Differentiated Expansion has the meaning given in Section 11.13(b).

-Differentially Priced Access Agreement means an Access Agreement under which the Access Charges are to be Differentially Priced and Services are to be provided by DBCT Management utilising an Expansion Component.
+Differentially Priced Access Agreement means an Access Agreement under which the Access Charges are to be differentially priced and Services are to be provided by DBCT Management from capacity created by an Expansion Component.

 Differentially Priced Access Holder means an Access Holder who is party to a Differentially Priced Access Agreement.